Degrees and Appointments

 - College of Science Distinguished Early Career Teaching Award, 2014

-Research in LabMontiTM is focused on obtaining a detailed understanding of interfacial processes in 2D materials and in organic semiconductors.
+Research in LabMontiTM is focused on obtaining a detailed understanding of interfacial processes in 2D materials, quantum materials and in organic semiconductors.
 2D materials such as graphene, MoS2 and others, are atomically thin extended crystals that exhibit profoundly new properties that can be readily tailored.
 Organic semiconductors are a class of molecules that provide widely tunable electronic properties once assembled into thin films.
-Both materials classes are drawing significant attention for novel electronic and optoelectronic devices such as photovoltaic cells, thermoelectrics or spin valves, and in quantum information processing.
+Quantum materials exhibit properties that are purely quantum mechanical in nature.
+All three materials classes are drawing significant attention for novel electronic and optoelectronic devices such as photovoltaic cells, thermoelectrics or spin valves, and in quantum information processing.

-For devices made of either organic semiconductors or 2D materials, interfaces with electrodes and other materials play a crucial role in determining device properties.
+For device applications of these materials, interfaces with electrodes and other materials play a crucial role in determining device properties.
 This is because charges or spins are always collected across an interface, forming an important bottleneck in any electronic device.
 Interfaces are however intrinsically complex environments, and as a consequence, the development of high-performance solar cells or other electronic devices presents a major challenge, and new avenues to understand and control such interfaces need to be developed.

 Some of our most recent publications: